All Episodes

 That's why they can be taxed and still produce.

-We'll talk to the Congressman from Indiana coming up shortly.
+We'll talk to the congressman from Indiana coming up shortly.

-Uh Mr. McGreevy of New Jersey, forgot to mention that one.
+Mr. McGreevy of New Jersey, forgot to mention that one.

-I mean I'm not trying to be flippant here.
+I mean, I'm not trying to be flippant here.

-I'm just trying to to for once point out that the next time someone dare call the GOP, and don't get me don't get me wrong, gang.
+I'm just trying to, for once, point out that the next time someone dare call the GOP, and don't get me wrong, gang, I am no GOP cheerleader.

 I'm not a Republican Party reptile here.

-I think the party has been, like Rush in many ways, I think the party has been woefully unconservative, especially on the environment, and they get they're getting their comeuppance.
+I think the party has been woefully unconservative, especially on the environment.

 They got it in 2006.

-And of course, this administration, the most scandalous in history.
+And of course, this administration, the most scandalous in history, just go down the list, gang.

 I mean, you could go right down the list.